tgcowell/waves/info.md

 3. Once the above is complete, you will need to restart your Home Assistant server for the changes to come into affect.

+## Backgrounds & Animated Icons
+This theme includes 2 backgrounds (light and Dark) along with Animated weather icons, in order to use these please complete the following steps

+1. Create the follow folder

+/config/www/waves/

+2. Download the images located within the themes folder, everything excluding waves.yaml

+3. Reload or Restart Home Assistant, your theme should now include the backgrounds and animated images.

 ## Manual Installation

 1. Download the themes folder from this repo